Package insert / prescribing information

 Post-marketing Safety Experience

-The following adverse reactions have been reported during use of polidocanol in world-wide experience; in some of these cases these adverse events have been serious or troublesome.
+The following adverse reactions have been reported during use of polidocanol in world-wide experience.
 Because these reactions are reported voluntarily from a population of uncertain size and without a control group, it is not possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.

 Immune system disorders: Anaphylactic shock, angioedema, urticaria generalized, asthma